RTE’s incoming director general vows to ‘restore trust’ in broadcaster

 “That’s what I’ll try to do.
 And I’ll be setting out a lot more detail on Monday about how we intend to do that.”

-Tubridy and his agent Noel Kelly have expressed a willingness to co-operate with two parliamentary committee probes into the payments and governance scandal at RTE.
+Tubridy and his agent Noel Kelly are to appear before two parliamentary committee probes into the payments and governance scandal at RTE on Tuesday.

-A solicitor representing the men has written to both the Media Committee and Public Accounts Committee indicating a desire to clarify a number of matters and provide “important information”.
+A solicitor representing the men wrote to both the Media Committee and Public Accounts Committee indicating a desire to clarify a number of matters and provide “important information”.

 The Government has announced two separate external reviews of RTE and also moved to send in a forensic auditor to examine the broadcaster’s accounts.